pedrib/PoC/README.md

 - the source code with your modifications cannot be relicensed; it has to remain GPLv3

 For code snippets or files that have been taken from other sources and have a license which is incompatible with GPLv3, the original license prevails.
-For more information check http://choosealicense.com/licenses/gpl-v3/.
+For more information check http://choosealicense.com/licenses/gpl-v3/ and / or the LICENSE file in the root of this repository.

 Feel free to send me questions / comments / criticism.

+Pedro Ribeiro (pedrib@gmail.com)
-Pedro Ribeiro (pedrib@gmail.com), Founder & Director of Research at Agile Information Security
+Founder & Director of Research at Agile Information Security